j3hiker/hello-world/README.md

 # hello-world
 Test repository

 Hello.
-This is my first attempt at using GitHub ... so far so good ...
+This is my first attempt at using GitHub ...
+Windows 10 crashing ...